-Two days after our house sit in The Beaches, a lovely area in Toronto, we headed to Collingwood to start a 10-day house sit.
-It was a cold, dreary, drizzly day and about a two-hour drive.
+Two days after our housesit in The Beaches, a lovely area in Toronto, we head to Collingwood to start a 10-day house sit.
+It is a cold, dreary, drizzly day and about a two-hour drive.

 The Town was known previously as Hurontario Mills and as Hens and Chickens Harbour (after the one large and four small islands in the bay).

-Collingwood is close to the beaches of Wasaga, has lots of biking and hiking trails as well as several restaurants to choose from.
+Collingwood is close to the beaches of Wasaga, has lots of biking and hiking trails and several restaurants to choose from.

 It is also known for its largest in the world annual weekend Elvis Presley Festival which attracts Elvis impersonators from all over the world.
 This occurs in July of each year.
 This year it is scheduled for July 26-28.

 Apparently, the future after this year’s event, which marks its 25th anniversary, is uncertain.
-The town council has voted to discontinue funding the annual event and states a decline in attendance and economic impact as its reasons.
+The town council wishes to discontinue funding the annual event and states a decline in attendance and economic impact as its reasons.

 So, if you are an Elvis fan, mark the date and plan to attend as this could very well be your last opportunity.

-Upon our arrival in Collingwood, Delaire, who is in the travel industry, graciously invited us into her beautiful and spacious home which is situated in a peaceful area on half an acre.
-There is also a nice large deck but unfortunately, the weather wasn’t comfortable enough to sit out.
+Upon our arrival in Collingwood, Delaire, who is in the travel industry, graciously invited us into her beautiful and spacious home which is in a peaceful area on half an acre.
+There is also a nice large deck but unfortunately, the weather isn’t comfortable enough to sit out.

 After welcoming us, Delaire was busy, which we understood – she was heading to Scotland (lucky her) and still had some last-minute packing to do.